-Lead Governor for SEND Sohail Ahmed
+Lead Governor for SEND: Tamara March

-School Office phone number
+School Office phone number is: 0121 566 6500

-Transition - September 2022
+Transition - September 2025

-If you have a year 6 son/daughter, who has special educational needs and you are concerned regarding their transition process, please contact Suzi Griffiths - SENDCo and she will respond directly to you.
-For any other enquiries regarding transition please contact David Cooke, Head of School: d.cooke@corerockwood.academy.
+If you have a year 6 son/daughter, who has special educational needs and you are concerned regarding their transition process, please contact Suzi Griffiths and they will respond directly to you.
+For any other enquiries regarding transition please contact Richard Reeve.